slowernews/wisdom-tldr/chapters/introduction.md

 > *"The most common form of despair is not being who you are."
 -- Soren Kierkegaard*

-> *"Perhaps you're a slave to your own idea of yourself."
+> *"Perhaps you’re a slave to your own idea of yourself."
 -- D.W.
 Lawrence*

 > *"Everyone thinks of changing the world, but no one thinks of changing himself."